Registration for the 2018-2019 school year will begin January 16, 2018.

 Are either transportation service or Kids Club available?

-Currently we do not offer bus transportation to and from preschool.
+We do not offer bus transportation to and from preschool.
 If it is necessary for your child to attend Kids Club (P-H-M’s child care services before and after school program), please indicate the need on the ELA application.

 Our Parent Handbooks cover many details and are available here: